Baidicoot/another-website/content/posts/izf/index.md

   ϵ_rec F x ≡ F x (fun y _ => ϵ_rec F y).
 ```

-This is the last axiom I will add to the system; everything else is derived from the Coq model described in [Addenum I](extra.html#addenum_1).
+This is the last axiom I will add to the system; everything else is derived from the Coq model described in [addendum I](extra.html#addendum_1).

 ### Inductively Defined Sets